michaelfaerber/paper-github-analysis/README.md

 **Michael Färber: "Analyzing the GitHub Repositories of Research Papers".
 Proceedings of the 2020 ACM/IEEE Joint Conference on Digital Libraries (JCDL'20), Xi'an, China, 2020.**

 Please use this paper for citing our work.

+**Acknowledgements.** We thank Erhan Metin for his contributions to this work.